antham/helm-backup/README.md

 ```

 After that, open a file, press `C-c b` and a list of backup will be displayed if any, you can choose to see backup in new buffer (default) or override current buffer with backup.

-### Customize

-You can easily customize some stuffs through `M-x customize-group RET helm-group`, like storage path for instance.